PlanktoScope/PlanktoScope/documentation/docs/software/expert_setup.md

 ### Configure your Raspberry Pi

-Insert the microSD card into your Raspberry Pi and connect your Pi to a screen, mouse and a keyboard.
+Insert the microSD card into your Raspberry Pi and connect your Pi to a screen, a mouse, and a keyboard.
 Double-check the connections before plugging in power.

 The first boot to the desktop may take up to 120 seconds.
 This is normal and is caused by the image expanding the filesystem to the whole SD card.
 DO NOT REBOOT before you reach the desktop.

 Eventually, the display will ask you to configure some settings for the Raspberry Pi.
 You will be asked to choose language settings and a keyboard layout; you should choose settings appropriate for you.
 The display will also ask you to set a username and password for the default user account on the Raspberry Pi; you *must* choose `pi` as the username, and you should choose a password you can remember.
 By default, we use `copepode` as the password - so you may want to choose a different password for better security.
-Refer to the official [Getting Started with your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/) guide for details and instructions.
+Refer to the official [Getting Started with your Raspberry Pi](https://projects.raspberrypi.org/en/projects/raspberry-pi-getting-started/) guide for additional details and instructions on configuring settings for the Raspberry Pi.

 Next, configure your Raspberry Pi to get internet access - your Raspberry Pi will need to download software packages from the internet as part of the installation process for the PlanktoScope software distribution.
 If you have an Ethernet cable you can plug into your Raspberry Pi, that will be the simplest option for setup, because it won't require you to edit any files or run any commands on your Raspberry Pi; when we make our official SD card images with the PlanktoScope software distribution, we use an Ethernet cable.
-Otherwise, you will need to connect your Raspberry Pi to a wifi network with internet access; you can find instructions for how to do so at https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking
+Otherwise, you will need to connect your Raspberry Pi to a wifi network with internet access; you can find instructions for how to do so at <https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking>

 ## Install the PlanktoScope software distribution